AmoghTarun254/sustainability_llm/README.md

 ## Demo video

 This is a demo of the frontend of the application hosted at port 3000, complete with chatbot capabilities.
-The chatbot can answer specific questions related to the files porvided in the `data` folder or questions pertaining to sustainability in general.
+The chatbot can answer specific questions related to the files provided in the `data` folder or questions pertaining to sustainability in general.

 https://github.com/AmoghTarun254/sustainability_llm/assets/119509669/a10b2c59-b509-4e23-a742-814ea23dd26d